 Adding a summarize step lets you choose how to aggregate the data from the previous step.
 You can pick one or more metrics, and optionally group those metrics by one or more columns.
 When picking your metrics you can choose from basic functions like sum, average, and count; or you can pick a common metric that an admin has defined; or you can create a custom expression by writing a formula.

-Custom expressions allow you to do simple arithmetic within or between aggregation functions.
-For example, you could do
+Custom expressions allow you to use spreadsheet-like functions and simple arithmetic within or between aggregation functions.
+For example, you could do Average(sqrt[FieldX]) + Sum([FieldY]) or Max(floor([FieldX] - [FieldY])), where FieldX and FieldY are fields in the currently selected table.
+Learn more about writing expressions

-Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another.
+Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another, or extracting a portion of an existing text column.
+Note that columns you add in a custom question are not permanently added to your table; they’ll only be present in the given question.

 The sorting step lets you pick one or more columns to sort your results by.
 For each column you pick, you can also choose whether to sort ascending or descending; just click the arrow to change from ascending (up arrow) to descending (down arrow).